 VCS Checkout Rules

-VCS Checkout Rules allow you to check out a part of the configured VCS root and to map directories from the version control to subdirectories in the build checkout directory on a build agent.
-Thus, you can define a VCS root for the entire repository and make each build configuration checkout only the relevant part of it.
+VCS checkout rules allow you to check out a part of the configured VCS root and to map directories from the version control to subdirectories in the build checkout directory on a build agent.
+Thus, you can define a VCS root for the entire repository and instruct each build configuration to check out only the relevant part of it.

-The general recommendation is to have a small number of VCS roots (pointing to the root of the repository) and define what is checked out by a specific build configuration via checkout rules.
+The general recommendation is to keep a number of VCS roots, pointing to the root of the repository, as small as possible and define what is checked out by a specific build configuration via checkout rules.